nilearn/dev-days-2020/index.md

   21st)

 Organizers: Gael Varoquaux, Elizabeth Dupre, Kshitij Chawla.
-Please contact [Kshitij Chawla](mailto:kshitij.chawla@inria.fr) if you have questions, or want to participate in any of the events.
+Please contact [Nilearn Events](mailto:nilearn.events@gmail.com) team if you have questions, or want to participate in any of the events.

 ### Schedule